Computer case

 OpenStack networking with Neutron provides an API to create various network objects.
 This powerful abstraction allows the creation of networks in software and the ability to attach multiple subnets to a single network.
 The Neutron Network is isolated or connected with Layer 3 routers for inter-network connectivity.

-Neutron employs the concepts of floating IP, best understood as a 1:1 NAT translation.
+Neutron employs floating IP, best understood as a 1:1 NAT translation.
 The term “floating” comes from the fact that it can be modified on the fly between instances.

-It may seem that floating IPs are assigned to instances but are assigned to ports.
-Everything gets assigned to ports – fixed IP, Security Groups, and MAC addresses.
-SNAT (source NAT) or DNAT (destination NAT) enables inbound and outbound to and from tenants.
-DNAT modifies the IP address of the destination in the IP packet header, and SNAT modifies the sender’s IP address in IP packets.
+It may seem that floating IPs are assigned to instances, but they are actually assigned to ports.
+Everything gets assigned to ports—fixed IPs, Security Groups, and MAC addresses.
+SNAT (source NAT) or DNAT (destination NAT) enables inbound and outbound traffic to and from tenants.
+DNAT modifies the destination’s IP address in the IP packet header, and SNAT modifies the sender’s IP address in IP packets.

 Open vSwitch and the Linux bridge

-Neutron can be integrated for switching functionality with Open vSwitch and Linux bridge.
+Neutrons can be integrated for switching functionality with Open vSwitch and Linux bridge.
 By default, it integrates with the ML2 plugin and Open vSwitch.
-Open vSwitch, and Linux bridges are virtual switches orchestrating the network infrastructure.
+Open vSwitch and Linux bridges are virtual switches orchestrating the network infrastructure.

-For enhanced networking, the virtual switch can be controlled outside Neutron by 3rd party network products and SDN controllers via plugins.
+For enhanced networking, the virtual switch can be controlled outside Neutron by third-party network products and SDN controllers via plugins.
 The Open vSwitch may also be replaced or used in parallel.
-Recently, there have been many enhancements to the classic forwarding with Open vSwitch and Linux Bridge.
+Recently, many enhancements have been made to classic forwarding with Open vSwitch and Linux Bridge.

 For production environments, these HA features are a welcomed update.
 The following shows three bridges created in Open vSwitch – br-ex, br-ens3, and br-int.
 The br-int is the main integration bridge; all others connect via particular patch ports.